9p4/National-Cyber-Scholarship-Competition-Writeup/README.md

 # National Cyber Scholarship Competition Writeup

 For this CTF, I used [Rizin](https://rizin.re/) for binary analysis / editing and a disposable Kali VM for running suspicious programs.
+PRs and issues are welcome, but as the competition is closed, I can't access any of the problems anymore.

 ## Binary